 Most users of MH will use user-defined sequences only with the pick command.
 By giving the '-sequence name' switch to pick (which can occur more than once on the command line), each sequence named is defined as those messages which pick matched according the the selection criteria it was given.
-Hence, pick -- from frated -- seq fred finds all those messages in the current folder which were from "frated", creates a sequence called "fred", and then adds them to the sequence.
-The user could then invoke scan fred to get a scan listing of those messages.
+Hence, finds all those messages in the current folder which were from "frated", creates a sequence called "fred", and then adds them to the sequence.
+The user could then invoke to get a scan listing of those messages.
 Note that by default, pick creates the named sequences before it adds the selected messages to the sequence.
 Hence, if the named sequence already existed, the sequence is destroyed prior to being re-defined (nothing happens to the messages that were a part of this sequence, they simply cease to be members of that sequence).
-By using the '-nozero' switch, this behavior can be inhibited, as in pick --from frated --seq sgroup pick --from fear --seq sgroup --nozero pick --from freida --seq sgroup --nozero finds all those messages in the current folder which were from "frated", "fear", or "freida", and defines the sequence called "sgroup" as exactly those messages.
-These operations amounted to an "inclusive-or" of three selection criteria, using pick, one can also generate the pick -from frated -seq fred pick -before friday -seq fred fred
+By using the '-nozero' switch, this behavior can be inhibited, as in

+'''

+pick -from frated -seq fred

+'''